 - The diagnostic fee for checking the device is $30 to $40 for one aid and $60 to $80 for two aids.
 Additional fees may apply depending on any in-house repairs needed.

-- If your hearing aid is out of warranty and needs manufacturer repair, the fee for repair and verification is $225 per hearing aid.
+- If your hearing aid is out of warranty and needs factory repair, the fee for repair and verification is $250 per hearing aid.
 Additional charges may apply if re-casing is required.

-Most manufacturer repairs are completed within 2 to 3 weeks and carry a new 1-year repair only warranty.
+Most factory repairs are completed within 2 to 3 weeks.
+Out-of-warranty repairs will come with a new 1-year repair-only warranty.
 You will be notified when your repaired hearing aid is ready for pick up.
 Please let us know if you prefer to have the repaired instrument mailed back to you.

 Drop-off repair services